BestTimesToVisit.com Logo

 packing

 Pack layers, even in summer!
-The weather around the lake can change quickly, so bring a light waterproof jacket and a sweater.
-Comfortable walking shoes are a must for exploring the shoreline paths and nearby villages.
+The weather around the lake can change quickly, with cool breezes off the water.
+A waterproof jacket and comfortable walking shoes are essential for exploring the shoreline paths and nearby trails, regardless of the season.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.